chadananda/Imbrium/README.md

 - Advanced secondary search quality scoring
 - Use registered function for fetching text block from id
-  - Should work with plain text or HTML
+  - Should work with pext or HTML
   - Receives search object with full, stemmed and metaphone data
 - Locate matching terms in text block (by metaphone if used)
   - Return terms, position, metaphone, length etc. (all information needed for markup and display)